Learning and Development Specialist Natalie Papini shares some strategies

 empty bottles of salad dressing and tupperware full of things that used

 to be food to make space for the upcoming holiday season.
-Here’s
+Here are a few things

-a few things to keep in mind when tossing out food as well as strategies
+Profile suggests to keep in mind when tossing out food as well as strategies to

-to reorganize your refrigerator in a way that simplifies your life and
+reorganize your refrigerator in a way that simplifies your life and helps

-the first week.
-Not only does buying in bulk influence portion control,
+first week.
+Not only does buying in bulk influence portion control, but

-but according to the American Chemistry Council, the average American
+according to the American Chemistry Council, the average American household

-Solution: Be particular about which items you purchase in bulk.
-Start purchasing
+Be particular about which items you purchase in bulk.

-nutritious options in bulk (such as vegetables) to ensure your precious
+- Start purchasing nutritious options in bulk (such as vegetables) to ensure

-refrigerator space is filled with Profile-friendly options.
-Repackage
+your precious refrigerator space is filled with Profile-friendly options.

-the items you purchase into pre-portioned snack bags to avoid over-consumption.
+- Repackage the items you purchase into pre-portioned snack bags to avoid

 scan of your cart before checkout to determine which items are absolutely